23f3002760/docs-preso/slides.md

 ---

 ![bg cover](background.jpg)
 # Background Image Example

-This slide uses a full-size background image directive.
+This slide has a full background image.

 ---